Cell Phones - A Great Question!

 Switching off the temporary plan and keeping your same phone number is easy.

-Once you get here and choose what carrier you wish to use -- AT&T is most popular -- then tell them you want to keep the US number you have but move it to the new plan.
-Again, with any carrier they first need to make sure your phone works.
+Once you get here and choose what carrier you wish to use -- AT&T is most popular -- tell them you want to keep the US number you have and move it to the new plan.
+(They will ask for the carrier & account that gave you the temporary sim card so keep the receipt or info on it when you order it.)

 ===========================